 List of the members of the House of Cavendish, listed alphabetically with photos when available.
 This list includes the names of each famous person in the House of Cavendish, along with information like where each person was born.
 If you're doing research on historic members of the House of Cavendish, then this list is the perfect jumping off point for finding out which notable people are included.
 The House of Cavendish has held prominence in the world dating back many years, so it's no wonder that many people have a fascination with its members.
 While this is not an exact family tree, it does show a list of many popular members of the House of Cavendish.

 The list you're viewing is made up of different family members like Mark Cavendish and Lord Frederick Cavendish.The information on this page of prominent House of Cavendish members can help answer the questions, “Who was in the House of Cavendish?” and "Who is part of the House of Cavendish?

-Henry Cavendish FRS was a British natural philosopher, scientist, and an important experimental and theoretical chemist and physicist.
-Cavendish is noted for his discovery of hydrogen or what he called "inflammable air".
-He described the density of inflammable air, which formed water on combustion, in a 1766 paper "On Factitious Airs".
+- Henry Cavendish FRS (; 10 October 1731 – 24 February 1810) was an English natural philosopher, scientist, and an important experimental and theoretical chemist and physicist.
+He is noted for his discovery of hydrogen, which he termed "inflammable air".
+He described the density of inflammable air, which formed water on combustion, in a 1766 paper, On Factitious Airs.
 Antoine Lavoisier later reproduced Cavendish's experiment and gave the element its name.
-A notoriously shy man, Cavendish was nonetheless distinguished for great accuracy and precision in his researches into the composition of... more
+A notoriously shy man (it has been postulated that he was on the autism spectrum (called childhood autism in the ICD-10)), Cavendish was nonetheless distinguished for great accuracy and precision in his researches into the composition of... more